QubesOS/qubes-doc/external/configuration-guides/vpn.md

    Then create a new `/rw/config/vpn` folder with.

        sudo mkdir /rw/config/vpn

-   Now run Browser in Disposable VM and download vpn configuration files from your provider.
+   Now download vpn configuration files from your provider.
 Copy these into your VPN VM.
-   Now open one of the configuration file and keep it open.
+These files need to be copied into /rw/config/vpn folder.
+For that open one of the configuration file and keep it open.
    Now run a terminal in VPN VM.
 Run here

        sudo gedit /rw/config/vpn/openvpn-client.ovpn